texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/race.md

 - Have a counselor time your robot.
 - The winner wins the race, and nothing more.
 This is just for fun.

+The counselors will draw a leaderboard on the whiteboard as teams start clocking in times.
+It will look something like this:

 Team    | Time
 --------|-------------
 0       | 0:00